lyudmilpetrov/client-side-free-ai/README.md

 cd /path/to/your/repo

 # 2. Use subtree push (recommended for simplicity)
-git subtree push --prefix=subfolder-name origin gh-pages
+git subtree push --prefix=dist origin gh-pages

+or

+git fetch origin gh-pages:backup-gh-pages